raycast/extensions/extensions/jing-kou-ling/README.md

 ![enjcode](./media/enjcode.png)

 ## Dejcode
-> For parsing the JD code to get their params.
+> For parsing the JD code and getting their params.

  - To paste your JD code to the input label.
    > Exp: `20:/！29KUN73nQllwi！`